rameshkr1994/Data-Science-Cookbook/Machine-Learning/Interpretable-Machine-Learning.md

 - Machine learning has great potential for improving products, processes and research.
 But **computers usually do not explain their predictions** which is a barrier to the adoption of machine learning.

 - Interpretable models:
-	- decision trees
+	- Decision trees
-	- linear regression
+	- Linear regression
 - General model-agnostic methods for **interpreting black box models** like:
-	- Feature importance and
+	- Partial Dependence Plots
-	- Accumulated local effects and
+	- Accumulated local effects
 	- Explaining individual predictions with Shapley values and LIME

 All model-agnostic methods can be further differentiated based on whether they explain global model behavior across all data instances or individual predictions.